1. What is the definition of “Basic Savings Bank Deposit Account” (BSBDA)?

 No. An individual is eligible to have only one ‘Basic Savings Bank Deposit Account’ in one bank.

-Whether a ‘Basic Savings Bank Deposit Account’ holder can have any other saving account in that bank ?
+4. Whether a ‘Basic Savings Bank Deposit Account’ holder can have any other savings bank account in that bank ?

 Yes.
 One can have Term/Fixed Deposit, Recurring Deposit etc., accounts in the bank where one holds ‘Basic Savings Bank Deposit Account’.

 6. Whether the ‘Basic Savings Bank Deposit Account’ can be opened by only certain types of individuals like poor and weaker sections of the population?

 No. The ‘Basic Savings Bank Deposit Account’ should be considered as a normal banking service available to all customers, through branches.